 Over the years, many official languages responsibilities were delegated to the deputy heads of federal institutions.
 Concerns were raised about the governance structure in the public service, failures in managing of official languages and a lack of oversight.
 In his 2018–2019 annual report, the Commissioner of Official Languages argued that the following principles should underpin a new official languages governance structure:

-The legislative amendments of 2023 were designed to address governance concerns and strengthen the Treasury Board's implementation and oversight capacity for parts IV, V and VI of the OLA.
+The legislative amendments of 2023 were designed to address governance concerns and strengthen the Treasury Board’s implementation and oversight capacity for Parts IV, V and VI of the OLA.
 They also gave TBS new responsibilities for the implementation and general coordination of the OLA.
 In addition, the federal government committed to:

 Managers must ensure that the linguistic profiles of positions reporting to them take into account obligations relating to service to the public and language of work.
 By underestimating the level of language proficiency required to fill these positions, they risk compromising:

-Figure 4 – Language Requirements of Positions: Number of Admissible Complaints to the Commissioner of Official Languages (2012–2013 to 2022–2023)
+Figure 4 – Language Requirements of Positions: Number of Admissible Complaints to the Commissioner of Official Languages, 2014–2015 to 2024–2025

-In his annual report tabled in 2018, the Commissioner of Official Languages criticized the tools that TBS and the Department of Canadian Heritage were using and recommended changing them in order to gain a clearer picture of the status of the official languages across the federal public service.80 In June 2019, the Commissioner unveiled the Official Languages Maturity Model to help federal institutions better assess their performance in implementing the OLA.81 This model, structured to address three areas of activity, stopped being updated in 2022–2023 because of the amendments to the OLA, but will remain available to federal institutions that wish to use it.82
+In his annual report tabled in 2018, the Commissioner of Official Languages criticized the tools that TBS and the Department of Canadian Heritage were using and recommended changing them in order to gain a clearer picture of the status of the official languages across the federal public service.89 In June 2019, the Commissioner unveiled the Official Languages Maturity Model to help federal institutions better assess their performance in implementing the OLA.90 This model, structured to address three areas of activity, stopped being updated in 2022–2023 because of the amendments to the OLA, but will remain available to federal institutions that wish to use it.91

-In sum, the equality of status and use of English and French in federal institutions is not always fully ensured, despite being a requirement set out in the "Purpose" section of the OLA.
+In sum, the equality of status and use of English and French in federal institutions is not always fully ensured, despite being a requirement set out in the “Purpose” section of the OLA.
 Many are hopeful that the modernized legislative and regulatory frameworks and the coming updates to the policies and governance structure of the federal languages regime will increase conformity with the spirit and letter of the OLA.
-Many of the issues raised in this HillStudy will continue to garner attention over the years ahead, until the next review of the OLA and its regulations, expected in 10 years.
+Many of the issues raised in this HillStudy will continue to garner attention over the years ahead, until the next review of the OLA and its regulations, expected by 2033.

-In its official languages reform proposal published in February 2021, the federal government briefly mentioned its commitment to take Indigenous languages into account in the federal public service, including in its future second‑language training framework.
-See Government of Canada, English and French: Towards a Substantive Equality of Official Languages in Canada.
+In its official languages reform proposal published in February 2021, the federal government briefly mentioned its commitment to take Indigenous languages into account in the federal public service, including in its future second-language training framework.
+See Government of Canada, English and French: Towards a substantive equality of official languages in Canada.

-While Bill C‑13 was being considered in Parliament, in 2022 and 2023, suggestions were made to improve the circumstances of Indigenous federal employees at the same time as the official languages regime of the federal public service was being enhanced.
-See Assembly of First Nations, Submission to the Standing Committee on Official Languages RE: Bill C‑13 An Act to amend the Official Languages Act, to enact the Use of French in Federally Regulated Private Businesses Act and to make related amendments to other Acts (279 KB, 12 pages), Brief submitted to the House of Commons Standing Committee on Official Languages, 31 October 2022; First Nations Summit, Brief Submitted to the Standing Committee on OfficialLanguages
+While Bill C-13 was being considered in Parliament, in 2022 and 2023, suggestions were made to improve the circumstances of Indigenous federal employees at the same time as the official languages regime of the federal public service was being enhanced.
+See Assembly of First Nations, Bill C-13, An Act to amend the Official Languages Act, to enact the Use of French in Federally Regulated Private Businesses Act and to make related amendments to other Acts

-(507 KB, 10 pages) of the House of Commons; Senate, Standing Committee on Official Languages, Third Report, 13 June 2023; Senate, Debates, 14 June 2023; and Senate, Debates, 15 June 2023.
+(507 KB, 10 pages) submitted to LANG; Senate, Standing Committee on Official Languages (OLLO), Third Report, 13 June 2023; Senate, Debates, 14 June 2023; and Senate, Debates, 15 June 2023.

 The vitality criterion in the new regulations accounts for the presence of a minority-official-language primary or secondary school in the service area of federal offices when determining whether they must provide communications with and services to the public in both official languages.